TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 source with Max Posts = 100 will be selected 10x more than a source with Max Posts = 10).

+<span class="param-name">Initial Followers</span>
+This optional value lets you set an exact initial follower count for this source.
+However, the actual follower count of the source may differ throughout participant's games (see the [Simulation](/Simulation) page for details).

+<span class="param-name">Initial Credibility</span>
-**Initial Followers:** This value lets you set an exact follower number for this source to start with.
+This optional value lets you set an exact initial credibility number for this source.
+However, the actual credibility number of the source may differ throughout participant's games (see the [Simulation](/Simulation) page for details).

-**Initial Credibility:** This value lets you set an exact credibility number for this source to start with.
+This value lets you set an exact credibility number for this source to start with.

+<span class="param-name">True Post Percentage</span>
-**True Post Percentage:** When using the _Source-Ratios_ source/post selection method, this value is used to define the percentage of true posts that this source should show.
-After this source is selected, this will indicate the probability of it posting a true post rather than a false post.
+When using the _Source-Ratios_ source/post selection method, this value is used to define the percentage of true posts that this source should show.
+After this source is selected, this will indicate the probability of it being paired a true post rather than a false post.

 ## 2.7. 📄 Posts Sheet